Holy Family Episcopal Church

-The Collect for the Sixth Sunday of Easter
+The Lessons Appointed for the Second Sunday of Advent

 Praying the Gospel